-A pet rat’s size can vary, this is not up to breed though.
+A pet rat’s size can vary, this is not up to the breed though.
 Just like people, they just come in different sizes.
-I’ve seen rather small or average looking pet rats, but also very big ones!
-It’s not very common, but it can happen.
+I’ve seen rather small or average size pet rats, but also very big ones!

 Mostly, their size will vary according to their background or their sex.
 For example, wild rats and domestic rats can have different sizes.
 Female pet rats tend to be smaller than male rats as well.
 But let’s dive into this a bit more!

 How Big Can A Pet Rat Be?

 There’s no such thing as breeds with pet rats, but there are different species, and that can change the maximum size of a pet rat!
 The brown rat is the most common domesticated species, but there’s also the albino ones, hairless and even tailless.

 There are quite a few injuries that a pet rat can have on their tail, as you can read here.
 Which I guess wouldn’t happen in a tailless rat!